LeakIX/ip4scout/README.md

 IP4scout was born from the need of having a real-time feed of open ports.
 Instead of scanning Internet in one shot, it takes a ports list and probe random hosts at a predefined rate.

-Scanning at 5kps for 10 ports, statistically leaves has an average of 2 weeks between 2 hosts.
+Scanning at 5kps for 10 ports, statistically has an average of 2 weeks between 2 hosts.

 Leaks are random, so is this!